 Any person aged 17 years or older can be added as a named driver on a car insurance policy as long as they are not the main driver, hold a valid driving licence or learners permit, and only occasionally use the car.

-Finally, if you hold a provisional driving license, you must have a person with a full license accompanying you driving.
+Finally, if you hold a provisional driving licence, you must have a person with a full licence accompanying you driving.
 This is now the law in Ireland.
 If you are caught driving a car unaccompanied, the car will be impounded.
 The owner of the car will have to pay to have it released.

 Non-display of N plates is an offence under traffic law and is punishable by a fine of up to €1,000 for a first offence.
 (And no, your insurance won’t cover this!)